VeryCrazyDog/mysql-parser/README.md

 # @verycrazydog/mysql-parser
 A parser for MySQL statements.
-The current goal is to solve the [missing DELIMITER syntax support][1] in Node.js module [mysql][mysqljs/mysql].
+The current goal is to provide a solution to the [missing DELIMITER syntax support][1] in Node.js module [mysql][mysqljs/mysql] with the aim to support MySQL dump file and common usage scenario.

 [![Version on npm]][mysql-parser]
 [![Supported Node.js version]][Node.js download]